jaredwray/writr/README.md

 blog/templates      //template directory for your index, post, and tag
 ```

+## 3. Create your first post

+> writr new

+This will allow you to answer a couple questions to setup your first blog post.

-## 3. Run Writr on it with defaults.
+## 4. Run Writr on it with defaults.
 This will output everything to ./blog_output

+> writr

+## 5. You can serve your blog with a simple webserver

-> writr --path ./blog
+> writr serve

-## 4. Express Integration
+## 4. Integrate your blog with Express

 Then in express map your `blog_output` via static files: